What can be expected from this document?

 We hope you enjoy reading our pages.

-The “digitising working group” of the research project A Million Pictures
+Sabine Lenk (main author and working group coordinator) and the “digitising working group” of the research project A Million Pictures

 Richard Crangle, LUCERNA at Trier University

 Sarah Dellmann, Utrecht University

 Ine van Doren, Screen Archive South East, Brighton